csiitian/Interview-Preparation/Low Level System Design/questions.md

     - It should be extensible (I should be able to add any number of states or transitions at any time)
     - I should be able to set notifications on or off for any state or for the whole state machine
 - Design a system like Jira.
 It should have the following functionalities :
-    - User should be able to create Task of type Story, Feature, Bugs.
+    - domain.User should be able to create Task of type Story, Feature, Bugs.
 Each can have their own status.
     - Stories can further have subtracts.
     - Should be able to change the status of any task.
-    - User should be able to create any sprint.
+    - domain.User should be able to create any sprint.
 Should be able to add any task to sprint and remove from it.
-        - User should be able to print
+        - domain.User should be able to print
         - Delayed task
         - Sprint details
         - Tasks assigned to the user